ansible/jewel/gateway_configuration_collection/roles/teams/README.md

 ## Description

-An Ansible Role to add Teams on Ansible Automation Gateway.
+An Ansible Role to add Teams on Ansible Automation gateway.

 ## Variables